veloryn-intel/execution-constraint-engine/README.md

 Execution Constraint Engine is a decision and evaluation system.

-It does not execute workflows
+ECE does not execute workflows.

-Enforcement depends on correct integration
+Enforcement depends on integration.

-It does not guarantee:
+ECE does not guarantee:

 - cost control